shresthashreejan/summarizeWiki/README.md

 ## Setup Models

-Visit the [GPT4All page](https://gpt4all.io/index.html) and download required models.
+Visit [GPT4All](https://gpt4all.io/index.html) and download required models.
 Extract downloaded models into `model` directory in the project root.

 ## Run the Application